mnentwig/forthytwo/fractalsProject/README.md

 Detection of a new frame start triggers the following "pixScanner" **130**.
 This block has already received fractal coordinates from CPU **140** and scans them row by row, using two pairs of increments: a first delta X/Y pair for the electron beam moving right (colums) and a second pair for moving down (rows).
 Using appropriate deltas, the picture can be rotated by any angle.

-The block keeps a frame counter which is polled by CPU **140** to start computing the next frame coordinates as soon as the previous ones have been stored.
+The block keeps a frame counter, which is polled by CPU **140** to start computing the next frame coordinates as soon as the previous ones have been stored.

 Generated pixel coordinates move forward into FIFO **150**.
 This is solely to decouple the combinational accept/ready paths.
-It does not improve throughput since the pixel scanner is already capable of generating one value per clock cycle.
+It does not improve throughput since the pixel scanner is already capable of generating one output per clock cycle.

-"Pixel coordinates" comprise the X and Y parameter in fractal space and the pixel position, equivalent to its counterpart from vga block **100**.
+"Pixel coordinates" are formed by the X and Y location in fractal space and the linear pixel position, equivalent to its counterpart from vga block **100**.
-The latter is necessary because data will need to be re-ordered later.
+The latter is necessary because results will need to be re-ordered.

 The pixel coordinates now move into a cyclic distribution queue **170**.
 Its purpose is to serve pixel coordinates to the parallel "julia" (fractal) calculation engines **180**.
 If one calculation engine is ready to accept a new job, the value will drop out of the queue, otherwise it will move right through slots **170** and eventually cycle back to the head of the queue.